Master-Slave Replication (Single Leader Replication)

 In most cases, replication is very fast, and changes made to the leader database are quickly propagated to the followers.
 But there are certain situations where replication can become delayed.
 For example, if a follower is recovering from a failure, the system is operating at maximum capacity, or there are network problems between the nodes.

-On the other hand, synchronous replication requires the leader database to block all write operations until the followers have acknowledged that the data has been received and stored.
+On the other hand, synchronous replication requires the leader to block all write operations until the followers have acknowledged that the data has been received.
 This can cause significant delays and performance issues if all followers are synchronous.
 If one of the replicas goes offline, the entire system would be affected.

-A good solution would be to use semi-synchronous replication.
+A good solution would be semi-synchronous replication.
 In this setup, one follower is designated as synchronous, while the others are asynchronous.
 Here synchronous followers will update all data changes in real time and all asynchronous followers will update data eventually in the background.
-If the synchronous follower goes offline or slows down for any reason, one of the asynchronous followers can be promoted to take its place.
+If the synchronous follower goes offline or slows down, one of the asynchronous followers can be promoted to take its place.

-This configuration ensures that at least two nodes, the leader and one synchronous follower, have up-to-date copies of the data at all times.
+This configuration ensures that at least two nodes, the leader and one synchronous follower, have up-to-date copies of the data.
 Let’s understand this via an example: Suppose a user updates their profile image on the website and there are one leader and two followers.
 Here replication to follower 1 is synchronous and replication to follower 2 is asynchronous.

 How semi-synchronous replication works in master-slave configuration?